AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 There are two image-sharpening methods that you can use:

 * Simple sharpening ( `&op_sharpen`) - Similar to the sharpen filter used in Photoshop, simple sharpening applies basic sharpening to the final view of the image following dynamic resizing.
 However, this method is not user-configurable.
-The best practice is to not use `&op_sharpen` unless required.
+The best practice is avoiding the use of `&op_sharpen` unless required.
 * Unsharp masking ( `&op_USM`) - Unsharp masking is an industry standard filter for sharpening.
 The best practice is to sharpen images with unsharp masking following the guidelines below.
 Unsharp masking lets you control the following three parameters:

   * `&op_sharpen=amount,radius,threshold`